persunde/swarmprom-improved/README.md

 docker stack deploy -c swarmprom-improved-compose.yaml swim
 ```

+### Deploy with Alertmanager and Karma

-If you want AlertManager to send slack notifications, then deploy like this:
+If you want to include AlertManager and Karma, then:

+1. Modify the [swarmprom-improved-compose.yaml](swarmprom-improved-compose.yaml) file, and set the `replicas` to 1 for both AlertManager and Karma.
+2. Get a slack token/hook-URL.
+3. Deploy using the below command:

 ```bash
 $ git clone https://github.com/persunde/swarmprom-improved.git